rafaeloltra/mule-sf-pubsub-aws-kinesis/README.md

 # mule-sf-pubsub-aws-kinesis

-Since this is strictly a tutorial, the entire Mule integration is contained within a single XML file, search for "##REPLACE" and you will be able to find all the necessary place holders that need to be changed.
+Since this is strictly a tutorial, the entire Mule integration is contained within a single XML file

+Search for the string "##REPLACE" and you will be able to find all the necessary place holders that need to be changed.

+### *Make sure to properly secure all credentials, secrets and keys per your organizations and netsec policies*

 ## Detailed tutorial link